wp-plugins/flash-album-gallery/readme.txt

 * Full-screen mobile friendly slideshow with touch controls (optional, if set PhotoSwipe library script for alternative gallery).
 * Widgets for Banner Rotator, Photo Gallery and Video Gallery.
 * Background music in gallery for desktop browsers.

+New plugin:
+> Try our **new plugin** called [Gmedia Gallery](http://wordpress.org/extend/plugins/grand-media/).
+Help me make it best gallery plugin: test it and write suggestions how I can improve it in feature versions.

 **[How to add gallery to your Wordpress site](http://mypgc.co/how-add-gallery-to-wordpress-website-or-blog)** - full HowTo guide.